Pickles by Brian Crane for March 20, 2020

 33. Photo

-RobertMaxwell over 4 years ago
+RobertMaxwell almost 5 years ago

 I always paid by mail.
 Then a mortgage payment got lost somewhere between mailing and the bank.
 With no proof I sent it I ended up paying a hefty late fee.
 I use my financial institutions bill payer now.
 I had late payment notices a couple of times, but when I report it to the bill pay service, the payment miraculously shows up.